LynneceE/social-app/README.md

 # Usage

-This could be used as a basic api for a socail app or chat app.
+This could be used as a basic api for a social app or chat app.

 # Tech Used